Azarieled/File-system-driver/README.md

 # File-system-driver
-Simple implementation of file system driver as a console utility with a set of commands (most are Unix-like).
+Simple implementation of file system driver as a console utility with possibility to invoke Unix-like filesystem syscalls.

-Some of Unix-like implemented commands:
+The list of implemented Unix-like system calls:
 - mount
 - umount
 - pwd